AriFordsham/GHCWiki/safe-haskell.md

 - A **module M from package P is trusted by a client C** iff

-  - Either both of these hold:
+  - Both of these hold:

     - The module was compiled with `-XSafe` and without `-XUntrustworthy`
     - All of M's direct `imports` are trusted by C
-  - Or all of these hold:
+  - OR all of these hold:

     - The module was compiled with `-XTrustworthy`
     - All of M's direct `safe imports` are trusted by C
     - Package P is trusted by C

-- When a client C compiles a module M with

-  - `-XSafe`: all M's `imports` must be trusted by C
-  - `-XTrustworthy` or `-XUntrustworthy`, but not `-XSafe`: all M's `safe imports` must be trusted by C

->
-> Otherwise the module is rejected.

-The intuition is this:
+The intuition is this.
+The **author** of a package undertakes the following obligations:

-- Here are the obligations of the author of a package:

-  - When the author of code marks it `-XSafe`, he asks the compiler to check that it is indeed safe.
-He takes on no responsibility.
+- When the author of code compiles it with `-XSafe`, he asks the compiler to check that it is indeed safe.
+He takes on no responsibility himself.
 Although he must trust imported packages in order to compile his package, he takes not responsibility for them.
-  - When the author of code marks it `-XTrustworthy` he takes on responsibility for the stafety of that code, *under the assumption* that `safe imports` are indeed safe.
+- When the author of code compiles it with `-XTrustworthy` he takes on responsibility for the stafety of that code, *under the assumption* that `safe imports` are indeed safe.

-- When client C trusts package P, he expresses trust in the author of that code.
+When a **client** C trusts package P, he expresses trust in the author of that code.
 But since the author makes no guarantees about `safe imports`, C may need to chase dependencies to decide which modules in P should be trusted by C.

 For example, suppose we have this setup: